tamcy/DataExporterBundle/README.md

 $builder->add('id', 'string', ['property_path' => '[id]'])
 ```

-Field type does not retrieve a column value directly.
+A field type does not retrieve a column value by itself.
 Instead it passes a value retrieval request to the value resolver component which can be changed via `Exporter::setValueResolver()`.
 If unspecified, `Sparkson\DataExporterBundle\Exporter\ValueResolver\DefaultValueResolver` will be used as the default, which uses Symfony's PropertyAccess component to retrieve the column value.
 Thus property path can be any value understood by the PropertyAccess component when the default value resolver is used.
 This means that property of an inner object is also supported:

 ```php
 $builder->add('author_name', 'string', ['property_path' => 'author.name'])